Southeast Asia Info

 From 2014-2019 I lived in Siem Reap, Cambodia and helped businesses and schools throughout Cambodia and Southeast Asia in places like Malaysia, Laos, Myanmar and Thailand in reducing single-use plastic and creating environmentally sustainable practices for their business.

-In the future, I plan to keep working in Southeast Asia for part of the year.
-Consulting and training are some of the most impactful and rewarding parts of my work, and Southeast Asia is my second home on this planet, I want to keep helping guide sustainable development.
+Whilst I’m now living in Australia, I spend a lot of time in Southeast Asia continuing on this work.
+Sustainability Strategy, Consulting and Training are some of the most impactful and rewarding parts of my work, and Southeast Asia is my second home on this planet, I want to keep helping guide sustainable development.

-Fortunately, I have two freelance staff based in Cambodia who help keep things moving whilst I’m in Australia.
-Sai is locally based and Chenda travels extensively and they both have a beautiful way of engaging an audience on the topic of reducing waste.
+Our freelance staff based in Cambodia keep things moving whilst I’m in Australia.
+Sai is based in Siem Reap mainly and Chenda is based in Phnom Penh, both are available to travel to other locations to teach, costs are to be covered by the organisation engaging our services.
+They both have a beautiful way of engaging an audience on the topic of reducing waste.

 Need some supplies?
 Check out these places: